This guide is based on analysis of 500+ SOC 2 audits, interviews with certified CPA auditors, and current AICPA Trust Services Criteria.

 The 5 Trust Service Criteria

-SOC 2 evaluates your controls based on five Trust Service Criteria (TSC).
-Security is mandatory; the others are optional based on your business model.
+SOC 2 evaluates your controls based on five Trust Services Criteria.
+Security is mandatory; Availability, Processing Integrity, Confidentiality, and Privacy are optional based on your system, customers, and contractual commitments.

 1 Security (Mandatory)